Operating ratio of Railways in 2017-18 was worst in 10 years: CAG

 It said that out of total 4.41 crore senior citizen passengers, 7.53 lakh (1.7 per cent) passengers opted to give up 50 per cent concession and 10.9 lakh (2.47 per cent) passengers gave up 100 per cent concession.

-The audit analysis of the finance accounts of the Railways revealed a declining trend of revenue surplus and the share of internal resources in capital expenditure, the report said.
+The audit analysis of the financial accounts of the Railways revealed a declining trend of revenue surplus and the share of internal resources in capital expenditure, the report said.

 The net revenue surplus decreased by 66.10 per cent from Rs 4,913.00 crore in 2016-17 to Rs 1,665.61 crore in 2017-18, according to the report.
 The share of internal resources in total capital expenditure also decreased to 3.01 per cent in 2017-18.
 "This had resulted in greater dependence on Gross Budgetary Support and Extra Budgetary Resources," the CAG said.

-The CAG also recommended that the railways need to take steps to augment their internal revenues, so that dependence on gross and extra budgetary resources is contained.
+The CAG also recommended that the railways need to take steps to augment their internal revenues, so that dependence on gross and extra-budgetary resources is contained.

-"Under provisioning for depreciation is resulting in piling up of 'throw forward' of works concerning renewal of over aged assets.
+"Under provisioning for depreciation is resulting in piling up of 'throw forward' of works concerning the renewal of over-aged assets.
 There is an urgent need to address this backlog and ensure timely replacement and renewal of old assets," it said.
 It also advised the railways to avoid creating new funds without any "justifiable reason".